lacchain/id-mailbox/README.md

 # Introduction

 LACChain Mailbox enables an email-like messaging for third-party issued Verifiable Credentials (VC).
-Using a secure and controlled server to storage encrypted VC, LACChain Mailbox delivers a simple, secure, messaging experience for sending and receiving Verifiable Credentials with total privacy.
+Using a secure and controlled server to store encrypted VC, LACChain Mailbox delivers a simple, secure, messaging experience for sending and receiving Verifiable Credentials with total privacy.

 LACChain Mailbox also provides an API solution to use the DID resolution functionality, sending and receiving encrypted VC from any application.